 November 20, 1889.
 Happy birthday, Edwin Hubble!
 The Hubble Space Telescope is named for this astronomer.
-How did this honor come to be?
-Hubble’s work was pivotal in changing our entire cosmology: our idea of the universe as a whole.
+Why?
+It’s because Hubble’s work was pivotal in changing our cosmology: our idea of the universe as a whole.

-A hundred years ago, most astronomers believed that the whole universe consisted of just one galaxy, our own Milky Way.
+Most astronomers 100 years ago believed that the whole universe consisted of just one galaxy, our own Milky Way.
 In the 1920s, Hubble was among the first to recognize that there is a universe of galaxies located beyond the boundaries of our Milky Way.

 He also showed that our universe of galaxies is expanding.